The Sasquatch Gathering and Music Festival is a non-profit recreational and

 coyotes, wolves, bears and elk, and the odd porcupine - as well as numerous

 species of birds, rodents and other critters.
-Do not let your dogs (or cats)
+Please celan up after your dogs

 but please leave nature where you saw it and where it belongs.